kl1nton/3_EMQ_Practice_Papers/1_EMQ_Practice_Paper.md

 For each of the following scenarios, choose the most appropriate next step from the list above.

 ### Q108
 A 38-year-old man in a hard collar and with head restraints is brought to A&E by the paramedics on a spinal board.
 He has fallen from a horse.
-On arrival, he is unconscious and makes no response to painful stimuli.
+On arrival, he is *unconscious* and makes *no response to painful stimuli*.
 He has a large boggy swelling around his left occiput.
-#### Answer: F. Plain X-rays of the skull - ?
+#### Answer: F. Plain X-rays of the skull - *FALSE* = E. Intubation
+- This man has a Glasgow Coma Scale (GCS) of 3 (E, V, M = 1)
+- Unable to protect his own airway; securing airway is therefore paramount

 ### Q109
 A 26-year-old man falls approximately 6 m down from a ladder.
 He has been unable to walk since, complaining of pain in his feet.
 X-rays requested from triage confirm bilateral calcaneal fractures.
-#### Answer: D. Immobilisation - ?
+#### Answer: D. Immobilisation - *FALSE* = C. Full spinal and neurological assessment
+- Calcaneal fractures are high-energy injuries
+	- Associated with injuries throughout the spinal column
+- A full spinal/neurological assessment should be carried out

 ### Q110
 A 48-year-old man is brought to A&E following an RTA.
 He was unconscious at the scene, but on arrival at the department he was fully conscious.
 He is now talking in a confused manner, opening his eyes in response to pain, and localising to pain.
-#### Answer: B. Computed tomography (CT) scan of the head - ?
+#### Answer: B. Computed tomography (CT) scan of the head - TRUE
+- This man has a GCS of 11 (eye opening 2, verbal 4, best motor 5)
+	- Sudden drop in GCS may indicate an intracranial haemorrhage
+- **NOTE** *Lucid interval* is common with extradural haemorrhage: CT scan is indicated

-Q111-114: Theme: Local Anaesthetics
+Q110-114: Theme: Local Anaesthetics - LEARN
 -----------------------------------

 	A. 5 mL